jrmihalj/jrmihalj.github.io/index.md

   - disease ecology
 ---

-# Welcome!

 ### NEWS: I will be starting as an Assistant Professor in the School of Informatics, Computing, and Cyber Systems at Northern Arizona University in January 2018.
-I'll be recruiting graduate students soon.
+I will be recruiting graduate students this Fall.

 My research lies at the intersection of community and disease ecology.
 I apply a variety of mathematical, statistical and empirical methods to discover the ecological and epidemiological drivers of host-pathogen community composition, with the ultimate goal of informing infectious disease dynamics.